van76007/jasmine/README.md

 3. Output

 The application will log in *jasmine.log* file.
 We avoid to use any logging library, only use the basic logging provided by Java core.
-The report can be found in either a fictious uploading website or a local file
+The report can be found in either a fictious uploading website or a local file *jasmine_report.log*.
+The path to the report log file is configurable in the config.properties file